How should I start learning Chinese?

 casey.johnson

-March 04, 2011, 01:02 AM posted in General DiscussionHey, I need some help here.
+March 04, 2011 at 01:02 AM posted in General DiscussionHey, I need some help here.
 How should I go about learning mandarin Chinese?
 I will be learning on my own for a couple of years then in college I will learn the language in class.
 I am also planning to take a trip to China in a year or so.

 Ok so here is how I have been trying to learn and the progress has been really slow.
 I listen to a lesson and learn how to pronunciate each word under the "key vocabulary" until I know how to pronunciate it correctly with the correct tones.
 I then transfer the words that I learned how to say over to Skritter to learn how to write the characters. ( When I write the characters, I do not really know what all the strokes mean etc.) The way I am learning is a very slow progress.
 How should I go on about learning this language?
 Should I focus on learning vocab and forming sentences in my mind and don't worry about writing it?